What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • touching intimate parts of your own body;

-• pronouncing swear words;
+• uttering swear words;

 • obscene gestures.